-FON.
-FON To add Tag Helper to view using you first add a an (AuthoringTagHelpers.TagHelpers.EmailTagHelper), and then the assembly name (Authoring-TagHelpers).
+To add a Tag Helper to a view using an FQN, you first add the FQN (AuthoringTagHelpers.TagHelpers.EmailTagHelper), and then the assembly name (Authoring-TagHelpers).
 Most developers prefer to use the "" wildcard syntax.
 The wildcard syntax allows you to insert the wildcard character "" as the suffix in an FQN.
 For example, any of the following directives will bring in the EmailTagHelper: